Stanley Smith (rugby league, born 1937)

 Stanley "Stan" Smith (28 May 1937 – 14 November 2012) was an English professional rugby league footballer who played in the 1950s and 1960s.
-He played at club level for Wakefield Trinity (Heritage No. 620), and Bramley, as a wing, i.e. number 2 or 5.
+He played at club level for Wakefield Trinity and Bramley, as a wing.

 Background

 Stan Smith's birth was registered in Wakefield district, West Riding of Yorkshire, England, he was a pupil at Manygates Secondary Modern School in the late 1940s, and early 1950s, he worked at West Riding Bus Company c.
 1960, he lived on Agbrigg Road, Wakefield, he was on the committee of Duke of York ARLFC, Agbrigg Road, Sandal, Wakefield, and he died aged 75.